The Ashes

 As a gentleman player, he is also seen as part of the establishment that runs English cricket, which has a tendency to select and elevate amateurs of its own class, often ahead of more talented professionals.

-But while these class divisions in English cricket are stark, with the gentleman players being addressed as sir by the professionals who merely go by their surnames, Australia does things differently.
+But while these class divisions in English cricket are stark, with the gentleman players being addressed addressed as sir by the professionals who merely go by their surnames, Australia does things differently.

 Selection here is based on merit alone, with players from farms, towns and cities competing on equal terms.